Larry Brown (musician): 1990

 In the 1990s Larry decided to pursue his composing career full-time.
 He was the composer for 780 episodes of Real Stories of the Highway Patrol, and 22 episodes of Stephen J. Cannell's Cobra, teaming again with supervising music producer Spencer Proffer.
-Also in the 1990s Brown scored episodes of Hanna-Barbera's The New Adventures of Jonny Quest for which he received an Emmy nomination for Music Direction and Composition.
-Brown continued his career with Kenny Rogers scoring the music for Rio Diablo, McShaye and The Gambler V and served as music director for Kenny's CBS special "Keep Christmas With You".
-In 1990's Brown met Alex Paen and composed the music for Emergency Call, this led to a long lasting business relationship including being composer for the TV reality series "Animal Rescue" that first aired in 1999 and is still airing weekly in 2021.
+Also, in the 1990s Brown scored episodes of Hanna-Barbera's The New Adventures of Jonny Quest for which he received an Emmy nomination for Music Direction and Composition.
+Brown continued his career with Kenny Rogers scoring the music for Rio Diablo, McShaye and The Gambler V and served as music director for Kenny's CBS special "Keep Christmas with You".
+In 1990's Brown met Alex Paen and composed the music for Emergency Call, this led to a long-lasting business relationship including being composer for the TV reality series "Animal Rescue" that first aired in 1999 and is still airing weekly in 2025.

-In the late 1990s Brown had a successful run composing music for Showtime features including the films Triplecross, Gang In Blue, Elvis Meets Nixon, Mr.Music and The Wall.
-Also during this time Brown scored the indie films Food For the Heart, The Women of Spring Break, The Christmas Stallion and Fait Accompli.
+In the late 1990s Brown had a successful run composing music for Showtime features including the films Triplecross, Gang in Blue, Elvis Meets Nixon, Mr. Music and The Wall.
+Also, during this time Brown scored the indie films Food for the Heart, The Women of Spring Break, The Christmas Stallion and Fait Accompli.

 2000

 Brown has kept busy throughout the 2000s writing music for TV and Film.
 Reality TV shows he composes for include The Amazing Race, Dog Tales, Missing, Real Green, EA Game Time, Animal Rescue, Celebrity Page, Dragonfly TV and My Ghost Stories.

-He provided the music for the documentaries I Hope You Dance: The Power and Spirit of Song released in 2015., Brown also composed the original music for the documentaries Unsung Heroes, the Emmy winning Our People Our Culture Our History, For Love Of Liberty and As Seen Through These Eyes, these both won Gold Medals For Excellence, Best Impact Of Music In A Documentary Film, Director's Choice at the Park City Film Festival.
-The film, Love Of Liberty also earned Larry a MPSE Golden Real nomination for his music editing.
+He provided the music for the documentaries I Hope You Dance: The Power and Spirit of Song released in 2015., Brown also composed the original music for the documentaries Unsung Heroes, the Emmy winning Our People Our Culture Our History, For Love Of Liberty and As Seen Through These Eyes, these both won Gold Medals For Excellence, Best Impact Of Music In A Documentary Film, Director's Choice at the Park City Film Festival, Love Of Liberty also earned Larry a MPSE Golden Real nomination for his music editing.
+In 2023 Brown scored Steve Binder's Elvis documentary Rediscovering Elvis the '68 Comeback.

 Other films Brown scored include And They're Off, Space Warriors, Hard Four, Silent Partner, Don't Tell, Ballad of the Nightingale, Deadly Little Secrets and Cutaway.
-Brown also wrote the score for the HBO animated specials, Mother Goose: A Rappin' and Rhymin' Special and The Sissy Duckling, he was lead composer for the long running HBO series "Happily Ever After" and also composer for Stan Lee Presents "The Condor".
+Brown also wrote the score for the HBO animated specials, Mother Goose: A Rappin' and Rhymin' Special and The Sissy Duckling, he was lead composer for the long running HBO series Happily Ever After and also composer for Stan Lee Presents The Condor.